OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 #### Dynamic Analysis with Jailbroken Devices

-Life is easy with a jailbroken device: not only do you gain easy priviledged access to the device, the lack of code signing allows you to use more powerful dynamic analysis techniques.
+Life is easy with a jailbroken device: not only do you gain easy privileged access to the device, the lack of code signing allows you to use more powerful dynamic analysis techniques.
 On iOS, most dynamic analysis tools are based on Cydia Substrate, a framework for developing runtime patches that we will cover later, or Frida, a dynamic introspection tool.
 For basic API monitoring, you can get away with not knowing all the details of how Substrate or Frida work - you can simply use existing API monitoring tools.

 ##### SSH Connection via USB